joshbeckman/andjosh.github.io/reading-lists.md

 - __#__ What We See When We Read _Peter Mendelsund_
 - __#__ Ancillary Justice _Ann Leckie_
 - __#__ [Trigger Warning](http://www.indiebound.org/book/9780062330260?aff=jenmyers) _Niel Gaiman_
+- Zen and the Art of Motorcycle Maintenance _Robert M. Pirsig_

 <!--two items:-->